ToniWonKanobi/theoveranalyzed.net/posts/2015/2/23/porsche-will-put-navigation-into-your-classic-911-if-you-really-want-it.md

 Yes.
 Yes it is Patrick.

-[1]: /2015/2/13/the-honda-nsx

-[^1]: I use the term "classic" here quite technically, because technically, the classic era ended in 1995 with the [993](https://en.wikipedia.org/wiki/Porsche_911#993_Series_.281994.E2.80.93mid_1998.29).
-[^2]: 993 and below it seems, though the [previous offerings](http://www.cnet.com/news/classic-porsches-getting-oem-navigation-option/) by Porsche only worked for the truly classic-classic 911's, the pre-[SC](https://en.wikipedia.org/wiki/Porsche_911#911SC_.281978.E2.80.931983.29) models
-[^3]: Obviously, the very *lack* of such amenities can be part of the allure of older automobiles.
+[^could]: Obviously, the very *lack* of such amenities can be part of the allure of older automobiles.
 Do you think Jay Leno sighs at the lack of CarPlay when he goes for a drive in his [Outlaw](https://www.youtube.com/watch?v=xxSKO3Er-Yg)?
 Yeah, I don't either.
+[^cl]: I use the term "classic" here quite technically, because technically, the classic era ended in 1995 with the [993](https://en.wikipedia.org/wiki/Porsche_911#993_Series_.281994.E2.80.93mid_1998.29).
+[^mod]: 993 and below it seems, though the [previous offerings](http://www.cnet.com/news/classic-porsches-getting-oem-navigation-option/) by Porsche only worked for the truly classic-classic 911's, the pre-[SC](https://en.wikipedia.org/wiki/Porsche_911#911SC_.281978.E2.80.931983.29) models

+[bf]: /2015/2/13/the-honda-nsx